trineshreddy/sudoku-solver-thorugh-ML-and-Image-Processing-/Readme.md

 ## To understand the project read the report which has been attached

-## To run the application first clone the file and run "app.py" file.
+## To run the application first clone the project and run "app.py" file.